part of EDLounge Group.

 STATEMENT OF INTENT

-This should include the Organisation’s intentions to operate as an open and transparent organisation which is open to the possibility of unethical conduct taking place within the organisation.
+This should include the Organisation’s intentions to operate as an open and transparent organisation that is open to the possibility of unethical conduct taking place within the organisation.

 If an individual discovers serious malpractice or wrongdoing, then this procedure should be in place to consider how best to remedy any concerns that may be apparent.